 New Patients From Outside UK

 This part of our website is intended to help our new patients from abroad to gain a basic understanding of how the National Health Services functions.
-In concise form and in a number of languages (click on the appropriate link to access .pdf), there is information about he role of the General Practitioner and how the primary care system fits into the overall NHS structure.
-There are also details on how to register with an NHS practice, how to access emergency services, and other useful information.
+In concise form & in a number of languages (click on the appropriate link to access .pdf), there is information about he role of the General Practitioner & how the primary care system fits into the overall NHS structure.
+There are also details on how to register with an NHS practice, how to access emergency services, & other useful information.

 Patients who register with a non UK mobile numbers will not be able to receive text reminders / confirmation of appointments etc. We would urge patients to therefore obtain a UK mobile & record this number on the registration form.